ProtoconNet/protocon-general-doc/docs/run/handover.rst

 | **Handover** is a feature that allows **a running node to be replaced without stopping**.

 * Nodes participating in the consensus process in the entire network may need to be replaced due to various circumstances.
-* There may be cases where the program running the node needs to be updated, the node needs to be moved to another cloud service, or the node fails.
+* There may be cases where the program running the node needs to be updated or moved to another cloud service, or the node fails.
 In such cases, you can replace an already running node with an alternate node without stopping it.

 | Handover is one of the key features that can support public networks in the future.